 The basic principle of Ayurvedic therapy is to prevent and help from illness—rather than respond to indicators of disease—by maintaining balance in and harmony between your body, mind and environment.

 According to Ayurveda each individual is unique, a combination of physical, mental & emotional characteristics which are known as his/her Prakruti (constitution) Many factors both internal as well as external can affect this constitution.
 For example, one’s emotional state, diet, daily food choices, season and weather, physical trauma, job and family relationships.
 Once we understand that these factors can cause an imbalance in our constitution we have a choice to take appropriate action to nullify or minimize their effects to eliminate the cause.

 Within the body there is constant interaction between order and disorder.
 Once we understand the nature and structure of disorder one can establish order.
 It is a relationship between humankind and environment.

 Ayurveda recognizes three primary energies, Vata, Pitta & Kapha.
 Together they regulate every physiological and psychological characteristic from basic cellular processes to the most complex biological functions.
-When these forces are in a state of natural balance the defense mechanism of the body works at peak efficiency.
+When these forces are in a state of natural balance the defence mechanism of the body works at peak efficiency.

 Life challenges us with many opportunities.
 Although there is much over which we have little control, we do have the power to determine our diet and lifestyle.
 To maintain balance and health it is important to give attention to these decisions.
 Diet, lifestyle and herbs appropriate to individual constitution strengthen the body, mind and consciousness.
 When the body’s balance gets disturbed, toxins start building up in our body and they result in the form of one of the other disease.